rbisdorff/Digraph3/docSphinx/tutorial.rst

                                prolemFileName='officeChoice',\
                                valuationType='standard')

-and, in a system browser window, browse the `solution file_1`_.
+and, in a system browser window, browse the `solution file`_.

-   .. _solution file_1: _static/officeChoice.xml1BYyGVwV866hSNZoSolution.html
+   .. _solution file: _static/officeChoice.xml1BYyGVwV866hSNZoSolution.html

 The :code:`valuationType` parameter allows to work:
   - on the standard bipolar outranking digraph (valutaionType = 'standard'),